jdanielcmedina/lapa/README.md

 # Lapa Framework

-A minimalist PHP framework for building REST APIs and web applications with a focus on simplicity and flexibility.
+A minimalist PHP framework for building REST APIs and web applications.

 ## Features